dapr/dapr/CONTRIBUTING.md

 1. Update relevant documentation for the change
 1. Commit and open a PR
 1. Wait for the CI process to finish and make sure all checks are green
-1. A maintainer of the project, will be assigned, and you can expect a review within a few days
+1. A maintainer of the project will be assigned, and you can expect a review within a few days

 #### Use work-in-progress PRs for early feedback